garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/IP hash.md

 #compsci345example ![[Pasted image 20240523002903.png]]

 #compsci345example
-We have 4 servers to allocate loads acros
+We have 4 servers to allocate loads across

+An easy-to-understand method is to hash incoming requests (maybe by IP address or some client detail) & then